Ballard businesses say they’ve seen startling increase in crimes like illegal dumping, shoplifting

 The 88 businesses also reported about $656,175 in damages stemming from more than 7,000 criminal incidents over the past six months.
 More than 50% also said their employees don’t feel safe working in Ballard, and 17% said they’ve lost employees this year because of “non-COVID related safety concerns.”

 In the survey, Mighty-O Donuts, located on Northwest Market Street and 17th Avenue Northwest, reported one incident where someone came in and tried to smash its windows with a metal water bottle.
 In another incident, a man, who workers said appeared mentally unstable, walked in with a gun strapped to his leg and refused to leave.
-Both times, the donut shop said, it took police hours to respond.
+Both times, the doughnut shop said, it took police hours to respond.

 Adam McQueen, the owner of Skål Beer Hall, also said he’s concerned for the safety of his staff and customers.